spine-tools/Spine-Toolbox/README.md

 ### Windows 64-bit installer package

-Windows installer packages are published periodically but not as frequently as the standard Python installation above.
-This option is suitable for users who cannot install Python or don’t need to get the most recent updates.
-This should be the most stable option.
+There are old Windows installer packages available for a quick install, but they are at this point (7.5.2022) quite obsolete and cannot be recommended for anything but a quick look at how Spine Toolbox looks and feels (although even that has changed).
-Download the latest installer package from [here](https://github.com/Spine-project/Spine-Toolbox/releases), run it, and follow the instructions to install Spine Toolbox.
+Download the installer package from [here](https://github.com/Spine-project/Spine-Toolbox/releases), run it, and follow the instructions to install Spine Toolbox.